ACER continued

 ACER palmatum 'Murasaki kiyohime'

-This was stunning this summer!
-The yellow green leaves have contrasting red margins and lobes when young.
+The yellow green leaves have contrasting red margins and lobes when young, which is particularly effective when the second flush of growth is back-dropped against already mature rich green foliage.
 Slow growing to 1-1.25m and densely branched.
 Lovely yellow autumn colour.
 Superb.

 ACER palmatum 'Mure hibari'

 The leaves of this charming Maple have been described by one Japanese writer as "like a crystal of snow".
 I regret that my descriptions are less elegant.
-Almost dissectum-like in shape, the deeply divided leaves are green tinted with brick red at the edges when young.
-Yellow to crimson blends of autumn colour.
-An upright strong growing tree.
+Deeply divided lobes that are themselves also deeply incised are held most elegantly on gracefully arching limbs.
+The fundamentally green leaves are tinted with brick red at the edges when young, to be followed by yellow to crimson blends of autumn colour.
+A strong growing tree and an absolute favourite of mine.
 3-4m.

 ACER palmatum 'Musashino'